zhazheyu/CarNd-Project4/writeup.md

 ![alt text][image3]

-Based on the above image, the following channel are selected: v-channel x-derivative, l-channel, and b-channel.
+Based on the above image, the following channel are selected: l-channel, and b-channel. x-derivative v-channel was removed after fine-tuning.
 The the image will be converted as binary as following:

 ![alt text][image5]